ProductBuilders/productbuilders/README.md

 1. Create a new project in Supabase
 2. Enable Email and OAuth providers in Authentication settings
 3. Copy the project URL and anon key to your `.env` file

+## Author

+Product Builders is created and maintained by [Angshuman Gupta](https://github.com/angshu-min-js), a product leader with experience at companies like Zalando, Zeta, and Ola.

 ## License